Konfekt/vim-DetectSpellLang/README.md

 # Introduction

 This Vim plug-in autodetects the tongue (= `&spelllang`) of the text in a buffer (if it is spell checked, that is, `&spell` is set, and `&spelllang` has not been explicitly set, say by a modeline `:help modeline`).
-It uses either the spell checker `aspell` or `hunspell` (which are installed in many Linux distributions, in Mac OS, and [both](http://aspell.net/man-html/WIN32-Notes.html) [available](https://chocolatey.org/packages/hunspell.portable) for Microsoft Windows, where the path to its executable must be added to the `%PATH%` environment variable).

 # CHANGES